A Guide To The No-Closing-Cost Refinance

 Credit Report Fee

-Lenders need to make sure that your credit score hasn't gone down since you initially bought your home.
+Lenders need to ensure that your credit score hasn't gone down since you initially bought your home.
 They'll also check for financial issues like unpaid student loans or credit card debts.
 Some lenders pass the fee of checking your credit score back onto you during closing.
 Credit report fees typically range from $25 – $50 depending on the lender and your state of residence.

-Discount points are optional; they're the fee you pay your lender in exchange for a lower interest rate.
-Each point costs 1% of your total loan amount and you can buy multiple points.
+Discount points are optional – they're the fee you pay your lender in exchange for a lower interest rate.
+Each point costs 1% of your total loan amount, and you can buy multiple points.
 For example, one point on a $100,000 refinance would cost $1,000.
 You may also see these referred to as prepaid interest or mortgage points.

 Other Costs Associated With The No-Closing-Cost Refinance